 The first actual Volkswagens themselves were made in 1946.
 Volkswagen stands for “people’s car”.
 Actually, the town of Volksberg was actually only called Volksberg after World War II.
 It’s named after a castle in the town.
 The car was only called Volkswagen after World War II.

-Tom Smith: Okay, but one could draw the name of the car all the way back to the castle…
+Tom: Okay, but when looking at the history of Volkswagen Beetle, one could draw the name of the car all the way back to the castle…

 It’s got a swing axle rear suspension and a semi-trailing arm front suspension.
 Actually, if you look at the front suspension it’s the same as we used on the Auto Union Grand Prix.
 It’s like Ferdinand Porsche Type IFS.